swcarpentry/good-enough-practices-in-scientific-computing/index.md

 building programs out of short, single-purpose functions with clearly-defined inputs and outputs.

-1.  *Place a brief explanatory comment at the start of every program (2a)*, no matter how short it is.
+1.  ***Place a brief explanatory comment at the start of every program (2a)***, no matter how short it is.
 That comment should include at least one example of how the program is used: remember, a good example is worth a thousand words.
 Where possible, the comment should also indicate reasonable values for parameters.
-    An example of such a comment is shown below.
+An example of such a comment is show below.

-    ```
         Synthesize image files for testing circularity estimation algorithm.

-    Usage: make_images.py -f fuzzing -n p_flaws -o output -r p_radius -s seed -v -w size
+        Usage: make_images.py -f fuzzing -n flaws -o output -s seed -v -w size

         where:
-    -f fuzzing   = fuzzing range of blobs (typically 0.0-0.2)
-    -n p_flaws   = p(success) for geometric distribution of # flaws/sample (e.g. 0.5-0.8)
+        -f fuzzing = fuzzing range of blobs (typically 0.0-0.2) -n flaws   = p(success) for geometric distribution of # flaws/sample (e.g. 0.5-0.8)
         -o output  = name of output file
-    -r p_radius  = p(success) for geometric distribution of flaw radius (e.g. 0.1-0.4)
-    -s seed      = random number generator seed (large integer)
-    -v           = verbose
+        -s seed    = random number generator seed (large integer) -v         = verbose
         -w size    = image width/height in pixels (typically 480-800)
-    ```

-2.  *Decompose programs into functions (2b)* that are no more than one page (about 60 lines) long, do not use global variables (constants are OK), and take no more than half a dozen parameters.
+2.  ***Decompose programs into functions (2b)*** that are no more than one page (about 60 lines) long, do not use global variables (constants are OK), and take no more than half a dozen parameters.
     The key motivation here is to fit the program into the most limited memory of all: ours.
-Human short-term memory is famously incapable of holding more than about seven items at once [miller1956][].
+Human short-term memory is famously incapable of holding more than about seven items at once [[miller1956](#miller1956)].
 If we are to understand what our software is doing, we must break it into chunks that obey this limit, then create programs by combining these chunks.

-3.  *Be ruthless about eliminating duplication (2c)*.
+3.  ***Be ruthless about eliminating duplication (2c)***.
 Write and re-use functions instead of copying and pasting source code, and use data structures like lists rather than creating lots of variables called `score1`, `score2`, `score3`, etc.

-    The easiest code to debug and maintain is code you didn't actually write, so *always search for well-maintained software libraries that do what you need (2d)* before writing new code yourself, and *test libraries before relying on them (2e)*.
+    The easiest code to debug and maintain is code you didn't actually write, so ***always search for well-maintained software libraries that do what you need (2d)*** before writing new code yourself, and ***test libraries before relying on them (2e)***.

-4.  *Give functions and variables meaningful names (2f)*, both to document their purpose and to make the program easier to read.
+4.  ***Give functions and variables meaningful names (2f)***, both to document their purpose and to make the program easier to read.
 As a rule of thumb, the greater the scope of a variable, the more informative its name should be: while it's acceptable to call the counter variable in a loop `i` or `j`, the major data structures in a program should *not* have one-letter names.
+Remember to follow each language's conventions for names, such as `net_charge` for Python and `NetCharge` for Java.

     > **Tab Completion**
     >